pnovok/IPDRStreamingFlink/README.md

 5) Apply a Tumbling Window function with a certain Window size.
 Window size is defined in minutes.
 It could be changed to milliseconds, seconds, hours or days.
 [More on Flink Window functions:]( https://nightlies.apache.org/flink/flink-docs-master/docs/dev/datastream/operators/windows/)
 6) Apply Aggregator and sum dsOctets to calculate usage
-7) Route IPDR output usage messages to Stdout, local FileSystem (or HDFS) and a Kafka queue sinks.
+7) Route IPDR output usage messages to the local FileSystem (or HDFS) and a Kafka queue sink.

 ## Usage on Secured SASL_SSL (Kerberos) Cluster: